binipringle/right-to-be-forgotten/_texts/0-outline.md

 Under **Rule 801(d)(2)(D)** an **opposing party's statement** is not hearsay if it is offered against an opposing party and was **made by the party’s agent or employee** within the scope of that relationship or while it existed. [^34]

 Under **Rule 801(d)(2)(E)** an **opposing party's statement** is not hearsay if it is offered against an opposing party and was **made by the party’s coconspirator** during and in furtherance of the conspiracy.
 The proponent must establish by a preponderance of the evidence that a conspiracy existed, that the defendant was a member of the conspiracy, and that the statement was made during the course of the conspiracy.
-A conspiracy is loosely defined as ...
 Mere idle chatter or casual conversation about past events is not considered a statement in furtherance of the conspiracy. [^35]

 [^34]:Baines v.
 Walgreen 863 F.3d 656 (7th Cir.
 2007) *illustrates opposing party's statement made by agent or employee; also illustrates hearsay within hearsay* (Baines allowed to admit Martin's statement that Ruehs stated that Birch told Ruehs not to hire Baines because Martin was a Walgreen's employee and Ruehs was her supervisor and statements were within the scope of employment, and because innermost level of testimony [what Birch said to Ruehs] was not a statement but a command)

-[^35]:Hypo Hardin's taped conversations with Stone and Johnson (Hypo for class 24) *illustrates statement of opposing party exception to rule against hearsay* (go back and look at rules and hypo because not getting this)
+[^35]:Hardin's taped conversations with Stone and Johnson (Hypo for class 24) *illustrates statement of opposing party exception to rule against hearsay* (go back and look at rules and hypo because not getting this)

 ---

 ## Sixth Amendment Confrontation Clause and Hearsay in Criminal Cases

 Amendment VI.
 In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the state and district wherein the crime shall have been committed, which district shall have been previously ascertained by law, and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the assistance of counsel for his defense.

-Chapter 58

 ---